 Source: New York State; Report as of May 18

-The Garden State already eased some restrictions across the state in May and more reopenings of non-essential businesses are on the way.
+The Garden State has already eased some restrictions across the state throughout the summer, and more reopenings are on the way.

-The limit on outdoor gatherings (including the activities listed below) is expected to be raised from 250 people to 500 on July 3.
-Indoor gatherings are capped at 100 people or 25 percent of a building’s capacity, whichever is lower.
-That includes houses of worship, but does not include other indoor activities like dining.
+The limit on outdoor gatherings (including the activities listed below) was raised from to 500 people on July 3.
+The cap on indoor gatherings was increased to the lesser of either 25 percent capacity or 150 individuals.
+That includes houses of worship.

-Indoor dining at restaurants was postponed indefinitely by New Jersey Gov. Phil Murphy, who (along with New York Gov. Andrew Cuomo) pointed to overcrowding and social distancing violations in some restaurants and bars, especially along the Jersey Shore, as reasons to reevaluate.
+Indoor dining at restaurants was postponed by New Jersey Gov. Phil Murphy, who (along with New York Gov. Cuomo) pointed to overcrowding and social distancing violations in some restaurants and bars, especially along the Jersey Shore, as reasons to reevaluate.
+It restarted once again on Sept.
+4.

 Here's a list of activities or places that have already been able to reopen or start up again: